 Figure 7 shows a system where surveillance and security have been implemented following the above-mentioned reference architecture.
 Video data is grabbed from the CCTV cameras.
 The video processing engine processes the video frames, detects the available faces, and cross checks the features with the available user database.
-Then the extracted data is sent to WSO2 DAS to be processed.
-User movement and behaviors are logged into the log database and real-time analysis results are forwarded to the user via analytics dashboard or WSO2 IoT Server.
+Then the extracted data is sent to WSO2 Stream Processor to be processed.
+User movement and behaviors are logged into the log database and real-time analysis results are forwarded to the user via analytics dashboard.

 Video processing can take surveillance and other monitoring tasks to a whole new level, reducing time, money, and human effort; in turn, this makes industries more secure, reliable, and consistent.
 This paper described the methodologies for extracting high-level information from camera feeds, such as CCTV, traffic cameras, online video feeds, etc. and also discussed how these can be applied in real-world use cases.
 Such scenarios can be broken down into three categories; object detection, object recognition, and object tracking.
 We generalized the these categories and developed a reference architecture to manipulate the generalized case.
 Using this reference architecture, we demonstrated how we can meet the requirements of these real-world scenarios with the WSO2 product stack.

 Furthermore, we presented a real-world application of plane detection that we developed as a proof of concept of the methodologies discussed in this paper.
 The application detects the status of a plane that has landed at an airport by analyzing CCTV video streams.
 We also discussed three main use cases of video processing, i.e. traffic monitoring, security, and surveillance, and described multiple ways of how such use cases are implemented.
 It should be noted that WSO2's video analytics platform’s capabilities are not limited to the above-mentioned use cases and can also equally be applied virtually in any use case where video processing is required.